OasisDEX/oasis-borrow/README.md

 yarn
 ```

-To create up a local development instance we must first spin up the database prior before starting
+To create a local development instance we must first spin up the database prior to starting the web
-the web server.
+server.

 ```sh
 # Open one terminal and run:
 ./scripts/dev.sh
 ```

 Monitor the logs and wait for the migrations to complete.
-This should be evident by a log equivalent
+This should be evident by a log message
-to `Migrations DONE`
+`Migrations DONE`

-In a second terminal we can then serve the web server instance over http or https (https is required
+In a second terminal we can then begin the web server instance over http or https (https is required
-for some wallets):
+for testing hardware wallets):

 ```sh
 yarn start